Domesticating Subpoenas

 Working with States that Don’t Recognize the UIDDA

-For having the subpoena domesticated, a request will need to be made to have the subpoena issued by the court where the subpoena is to be served.
+To have the subpoena domesticated, you will need to request to have the subpoena issued by the court where the subpoena is to be served.
 This usually means filling out an application, submitting a petition, or sending any related documents to the court.
 In some cases, you will need to file a formal petition, and some states even require a practicing attorney to file the petition.

 In these instances where one state does not recognize the UIDDA, it’s important to consult with the courts in both the trial state and deposition state to understand who can serve the subpoena.